How much value does your SaaS target audience get from a free trial of your software?

-A marketing qualified lead (MQL) is a lead who has been deemed more likely to become a customer compared to other leads.
-This qualification is based on what web pages a person has visited, what they’ve downloaded, and similar engagement with the business’s content.
+A marketing qualified lead (MQL) is a lead deemed more likely to become a customer compared to other leads.
+This is based on the web pages a person has visited and what they’ve downloaded.

 Potential customers who have used a product and reached pre-defined triggers that signify a strong likelihood to become a paying customer.

 In other words, the PQL approach uses the insights available in your software to indicate the likelihood of a user becoming a paying customer.

 For example, if a potential customer has signed up for a free trial of your software, the potential customer becomes a PQL.

 Product Marketing Qualified Leads are a hybrid of both PQLs and MQLs.
 They can be used by SaaS companies who offer both a free trial and marketing materials.